Techtonique/nnetsauce/docs/sources/documentation/time_series.md

 ```

-Univariate and multivariate time series (MTS) forecasting with Quasi-Randomized networks
+Univariate and multivariate time series (MTS) forecasting with Quasi-Randomized networks (Work in progress /!\)

 Parameters: